pjotrekk/lightning/blogpost/blogpost.md

 </dependency>
 ```

 Also, Apache Beam dependencies are needed too.
-We can find them in mvnrepository.
+They can be found in mvnrepository.
 ```xml
 <dependency>
     <groupId>org.apache.beam</groupId>